 The cost of retaining a customer is lower than that of acquiring a new one.

 In addition, a returning customer is likely to spend more because they already know and trust you, thereby increasing the overall customer lifetime value to your business.

 Use your call centre resources to proactively reach out to existing customers to cultivate relationships, build loyalty, and generate more sales.

 You can check in with customers on their recent purchases, make suggestions on other products or services that could be relevant to them, and offer incentives to place another order.

-Minimize Wait Time and Optimize Process
+Minimise Wait Time and Optimise Process